vishnevskiy/battlenet/README.rst

 battlenet
 =====================

-battlenet for Python is a library to interact with Blizzard's Battle.net API for World of Warcraft.
+A Pythonic library for Blizzard's Battle.net API for World of Warcraft.

 Major features
 ----------------------